 The fee may be paid on behalf of the individual by an employer or another third party, but cannot be paid or waived by the SAS, unless approved by the department.

 Some students undertake nationally recognised vocational education and training (VET) qualifications while they are still at school.

 VET is learning which is directly related to work.
 Nationally recognised qualifications are developed by industry to give people the knowledge and skills they need to work in a particular job.

 Students can undertake VET at school:

 - as part of their school studies – delivered and resourced by a school registered training organisation (RTO)

-- by enrolling in a qualification with an external RTO – funded either by the Department of Education and Training’s VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification
+- by enrolling in a qualification with an external RTO – funded either by the Queensland Department of Employment, Small Business and Training’s VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification

 - as a school-based apprentice or trainee.